IBM-Cloud/terraform-provider-ibm/examples/ibm-cis/README.md

 * `softlayer_username` is an Infrastructure user name.
 Go to https://control.bluemix.net/account/user/profile, scroll down, and check API Username.
 * `softlayer_api_key` is an Infrastructure API Key.
 Go to https://control.bluemix.net/account/user/profile, scroll down, and check Authentication Key.
-* `bluemix_api_key` - An API key for IBM Cloud services.
+* `ibmcloud_api_key` - An API key for IBM Cloud services.
 If you don't have one already, go to https://console.bluemix.net/iam/#/apikeys and create a new key.

 Customise the variables in `variables.tf` to your local environment and chosen DNS domain name.